ritvikkolhe/MAL_MissingTitles/README.md

 └── ...
 ```

-Delete the folder anytime to force a full refresh.
+Delete the folder at any time to force a complete refresh.

 ---

 ## Relationship Rules

-Included:
+### Included

 ```text
 Prequel